fernando-arancibia/SQL-pizzeria_dahsboard/README.md

 left join item i ON o.item_id = i.item_id
 left join address a ON o.add_id = a.add_id;
 ```
-This query corresponds to Dashboard 1 and response to
+This query corresponds to Dashboard 1 and response to the following insights:

-1. Total sales
+1. Total sales.
-2. Total items
+2. Total items.
-3. Total orders
+3. Total orders.
-4. Average order value
+4. Average order value.
-5. Sales by category
+5. Sales by category.
-6. Top selling items
+6. Top selling items.
-7. Order by hour
+7. Order by hour.
-8. Sales by hour
+8. Sales by hour.
-9. Orders by address
+9. Orders by address.
-10. Orders by delivery/pickup
+10. Orders by delivery/pickup.

-Stock Inventory: this query is elaborated with orders, items and ingredient tables an elaborate sub-queries s1 to create some calculations
+Stock Inventory: this query is elaborated with orders, items and ingredient tables an elaborate sub-queries s1 to create some calculations.

 ```sql
 SELECT